When is the best time to go on a Kenya Safari?

 Your best time depends on what transformation you're seeking.
 Let's talk about timing that fits your needs.

 Want more reading?
-What if your question is when, but whether going solo to Kenya is a good idea.
+What if your question isn't when, but whether going solo to Kenya is a good idea.
 Not only can I assure you that you'll have an amazing time and there's no one more trustworthy than Anthony, there's also some deeper psychology to a solo trip to Kenya.
-We're also big advocates of traveling with us (duh!) because it's the ideal blend of a Pennsylvania native who has traveled to Kenya multiple times, and someone who has been guiding humans of every age, nationality, and ability for over 30 years.
-He knows what he's doing and here's why we advocate doing business with us.